-Membership: Nine to eleven faculty (two elected from each College, one of whom must be tenured, and one elected from the Library); Ex Officio: Provost; and Ex-Officio non-voting: University Academic Center Director and Director of the Core Curriculum.
+Membership: Nine to eleven faculty (two elected from each College, one of whom must be tenured, and one elected from the Library); Ex Officio: Provost; and Ex-Officio nonvoting: University Academic Center Director and Director of the Core Curriculum.

 Purpose: This committee oversees and makes recommendations regarding all aspects of the core curriculum, including implementation, modification, and assessment.
 The committee's recommendations regarding modifications to core curriculum requirements are forwarded to the Academic Affairs Committee for approval prior to requesting senate action.
-Each individual College is responsible for Core Curriculum student petitions.
-The College from which a student is requesting a course waiver hears the petition.
-Appeals to Core Curriculum petition decisions are heard by the Core Curriculum Committee.
+The committee reviews and makes recommendations on all student petitions regarding the core curriculum.
 The director of the Core Curriculum is responsible, in conjunction with the Office of Institutional Research and the Core Curriculum Committee, for ensuring effective ongoing development, implementation, and assessment of the Core Curriculum.
 The director of the Core Curriculum reports this data and Core Curriculum recommendations to the University-wide Assessment Committee.